Acccent/cosmogram/src/_posts/on-blockchain-gaming-or-i-beg-you-to-believe-in-something-other-than-profit.md

 ---
-title: 'On "Blockchain Gaming"; or: I beg you to believe in something other than profit'
+title: 'On "Blockchain Gaming", or: I beg you to believe in something other than profit'
 description: Blockchain-related concepts like NFTs are being discussed more and more within game circles, and what I would just like to say about that, is